 How to use the 3-4-5 metric method in farm plotting: Erect a pole at about the centre of the farmland.

-The same is done to the side line AC.
+The same is done to the sideline AC.
 Ensure that you sight them to give straight lines.
-The length and breadth of the farm so measured will make it easy to divide the land into plots.
+The length and breadth of the farm so measured will make it easy to divide the land like in the case of (land tenure system) into plots.
 Paths are used to demarcate the land into blocks.